andresgbecerra/co-induction-anguar/Interview/MySelf.md

 - >And finally, I think I'm **Meticulous—** I keep an eye on the details, I mean when I am writing lines of code any wrong character can break the software.
 I´m meticulous in that sense

+- >I have achieved strong **hands-on expertise** in programming, understand the complexity of a project, and often apply environment-independent solutions to continue advancing in the tasks, for example implementing local mock servers to obtain or simulate backend responses or using design patterns to decouple blocks of code.

 ```
 - Classic Personality Strengths: